Go To ↓ Navigation & Information Other Information

 Internal Grants

-The NSU Research Council disseminates grant monies to Nicholls faculty for research projects in all disciplines.
-These funds are to be viewed as “seed money” to undertake worthy projects that will lead to larger projects, external funding, publications, performances, exhibitions or presentations.
-The Council is made up of representatives from each college, the Office of Research and Sponsored Programs and the Office of the Provost.
+The NSU Research Council disseminates available grant monies to Nicholls faculty for research and teaching/learning projects in all disciplines.
+Funds for research are to be viewed as “seed money” to undertake worthy projects that will lead to larger projects, external funding, publications, performances, exhibitions or presentations.
+Funds for scholarship of teaching/learning projects are to be used for improvement and innovation of teaching strategies.
+The Council is made up of representatives from each college, the Library, the Office of Research and Sponsored Programs, Office of Assessment and Institutional Research, Academic Computing.
 Further information about the structure and mission of the Council can be found in the Faculty Handbook.

 • There is no maximum award.